rule

 Text 16

-With difficulty parting of the palace women looking at Him with glances shy and loving, He left, showing a smile that took their minds.
+With difficulty leaving the palace women behind who looked at Him with glances shy and loving, He left, showing a smile that seized their minds.
+(Vedabase)

 Text 17